 Many Babies Being Missed

-The finding, published in Pediatrics, was from a retrospective study funded by the National Institutes on Drug Abuse of infants enrolled in the Tennessee Medicaid program.
+The finding, published in Pediatrics, was from a retrospective study funded by the National Institute on Drug Abuse of infants enrolled in the Tennessee Medicaid program.
 Using data from birth certificates and hospital/doctor billing, investigators reviewed history from more than 4,000 infants who were exposed to the virus during a 10-year period.
+The final report was highlighted in the October 2020 American Academy of Pediatrics’ guidance on neonatal opioid withdrawal syndrome.

 “We wanted to see if children were being adequately tested per national guidelines,” Lopata said.
 “The guidelines call for hepatitis C-exposed infants to be tested at either two months old or at 18 months old.
 The gold standard is 18 months.”